Maryland grand jury indicts 4 teens in MS-13 gang slaying

 RIVERDALE, Md.
-(AP) - Four teens have been indicted on murder charges in what police say was an MS-13 gang-related slaying of a teenage girl.
+(AP) - Four teens have been indicted on murder charges in what police say was an MS-13 gang-related slaying of teenage girl.

 The Washington Post reports a Prince George’s County grand jury also indicted the teens on charges of assault, participation in a gang resulting in death, and conspiracy to commit murder.